Covid 19 coronavirus: GDP results confirm NZ officially in first recession for 11 years

 Economists had been forecasting a fall of between 11 per cent and 14 per cent.

-However forecasts had improved dramatically since the closure of boarders and initial lockdown.
+However forecasts had improved dramatically since the closure of borders and initial lockdown.

 At the time Treasury officials forecast a 23.5 per cent drop over the period.